simondilhas/Pragmatic_BIM_Requirements_Manager/readme.md

 ## Installation and Setup

-1. Fork the Repository
+1. **Fork the Repository**

-Create a fork of the project on GitHub with a unique name, such as ElementPlan_Your_Organization.
+   Fork the project on GitHub with a unique name, such as `ElementPlan_Your_Organization`.

-2. Deploy the Frontend
+2. **Run the Code Locally**
+   - Open the project folder in your programming environment.
+   - Ensure all required libraries are installed.
+   - Start the web application by running:
+     ```bash
+     streamlit run home.py
+     ```

+3. **Deploy the Frontend**
-- Quick Deployment: The easiest way to deploy the frontend is by creating an account on Streamlit and connecting it to your forked repository.
+   - **Quick Deployment**: Create an account on Streamlit and connect it to your forked repository for easy deployment.
-- Scalable Deployment: For scaling, consider deploying the service on Azure or any web hosting service that supports Python execution.
+   - **Scalable Deployment**: For more robust needs, consider deploying the service on Azure or any web hosting service that supports Python.
-- Managed Deployment: If you prefer not to manage the deployment yourself, Abstract Ltd. offers support for hosting and scaling the service.
+   - **Managed Deployment**: If you prefer a hands-off approach, Abstract Ltd. offers services for hosting and scaling the application.

 ## Usage Instructions

-[How to use the viewer and define requirements...]
+To create a new version of an element plan, follow these steps:

+1. **Export Required CSV Files**:
+   Export the following CSV files from your database, ensuring that all necessary columns are included:
+   - `Attributes-ExportAll.csv`
+   - `Elements-ExportAll.csv`
+   - `Models-ExportAll.csv`
+   - `Workflows-ExportAll.csv`
+   (Refer to the "Attribute Table" section for details on the required columns.)

+2. **Create a New Version Folder**:
+   In the `data\` directory, create a new folder named after the version you're working on (e.g., `data\V2.05`).

+3. **Place the CSV Files**:
+   Move the exported CSV files into the newly created version folder.

+4. **Run the Merge Script**:
+   Execute the script located at `utils/import_csv.py`.
+This will generate a merged Excel file containing all the data.

+5. **Generate Formatted Files for Contracts**:
+   Run the script at `utils/create_formated_excel_export.py`.
+This script will create the formatted files required for download and use in contracts.

+ToDO: create a admin page to ease this workflow

 ## Database Configuration